 Each candidate who applies to the program enters in one of the five following buckets.
 The objective of the program is to move each student through each bucket successfully until their product is brought to market.

-Upon acceptance into the program each applicant must meet the following criterion-
+Upon acceptance into the program each applicant must meet the following criteria:

 - Work with the instructor to develop and execute a 90 day action plan

-- Attend a minimum of 5 of 6 cohort sessions/workshops (Every other week for 3 months)
+- Attend a minimum of 5 of 7 sessions and workshops (bi-weekly for 3 months)